Please phone or email me - contact details above.

 As with all things, there was a downside to all this.
 As a senior member of the Ashford Beekeepers Association once said to me – “You can never have enough equipment”.
 Oh boy – was he spot on!
 My once-tidy workshop and our summerhouse now resembled a beekeeping equipment wholesaler, with bits and bobs all over the place.
 Tools, frames, bits of beehive, smokers, bee-suits, wax sheets, centrifuge and jars all over the place.
 If you have ever read The Darling Buds of May – just think of Pop Larkin’s yard.
 But, would I want it any other way?
 No. If I had to describe beekeeping to anyone – I would quote Pop Larkin – “perfick”.

 The area we lived in was rapidly expanding - Sevington used to be a little village but has now been consumed by the ever-expanding Ashford and when the local council granted permission to build an additional 1,700 houses close by as well as one of the largest 24/7 distribution warehouses in Europe. we decided it was time to move away from the busy South East and start again in a more peaceful location.
 We spent a long time searching until we found just what we had been looking for.
 A lovely smallholding between Dumfries and Bankend with views to die for in every direction.
 We moved in a few days before Christmas in 2017 and I spent the winter preparing an area ready for the bees.
 I gave away my "English" bees to several of my beekeeper friends down South and prepared to start all over again in Scotland.
-I collected my new (Scottish) bees a couple of months ago and they have settled down nicely.
+I collected my new (Scottish) bees which were much friendlier than my English bees..
 I have also set up a couple of "bait hives" just in case a passing swarm likes the look of the area (good schools, easy transport links, nice neighbours - that sort of thing!).
-I have also just collected 3 new colonies of bees and have settled them into their new hives along side the existing ones.
-These new hives will not be productive until next season.
+I have also set up 3 new colonies of bees and have settled them into their new hives along side the existing ones. .
 My main aim is to ensure they have enough food for themselves for the winter months.
-Honey production is very weather dependent, so I would not expect to have a huge quantity of honey for sale this year.
-Please check the website as I will post progress reports on a regular basis.
+Honey production is very weather dependent, Please check the website as I will post progress reports on a regular basis.
 You can also phone me to check if we have stock.